d-bolshakov/course-managment-api/README.md

 ### GET /students/:id/assignments

 Getting a list of assignments for the courses the student is enrolled to.
-Available only to the user the student profile is related to.
+Available only to the user with corresponding student profile.
 Accepts folowing query parameters for filtering:

 ```json
 {